Resident Research Opportunities

 Postgraduate Year III

-• Opportunity to use some elective time for research
+• Continued time for research elective time.

 Residents participating in research electives are given the opportunity to present their work during a Research Spotlight at Noon Report.
 This research forum allows residents to discuss their research ideas and findings with their colleagues and receive practical experience presenting their work while increasing resident collaboration and engagement.